bearoxo/sass-utils/README.md

 # Sass Utils
-A library of Sass classes, functions, mixins, and other utilities.
+A library of Sass classes, maps, functions, mixins, and other utilities.